conwilso92/homelab-infrastructure-docs/docs/truenas-setup.md

 ## Initial Setup

+The system uses an Intel Core i3 processor with Quick Sync support, which helps handle media transcoding while also supporting TrueNAS and containerized services.

 Installed TrueNAS Community Edition on a dedicated 1TB NVMe boot drive, separate from the storage pool.
 The boot drive is larger than necessary for TrueNAS, but it was what I had available at the time.
 Keeping the OS drive independent from the data pool ensures that a storage drive failure doesn't take down the operating system.

+The system is configured with 64GB of DDR4 RAM to support TrueNAS, ZFS, and multiple containerized services while leaving room for future expansion.

 ## Storage Configuration